K15t/viewport-cli/README.md

 ### Target environments

 A target environment contains data like the URL of your Confluence Server instance, and the username and password.
-It is used in the build workflow by `viewport-sync` to access Scroll Viewport to create, upload or clean your theme.
+When creating a new theme, `viewport-tools` asks you to choose one of the available target environments for your theme.
+In the build workflow, this is then used by `viewport-sync` to communicate with Scroll Viewport to create, upload or clean your theme.
+You can add or edit target environments using `viewport config`.

 Target environments are saved as objects in the hidden file `.vpconfig.json` in your home directory.
-You can add or edit target environments using `viewport config`.

-When creating a new theme, `viewport-tools` asks you to choose a target environment for your theme.
-The name of this target environment is then filled out in the `gulpfile.js` of your theme and `viewport-sync` looks for a target environment with this name in the `.vpconfig.json`.
-(Read below how it transfers this into the `gulpfile.js` and what you should bear in mind before modifying any part of it.)
+When creating a theme, the name of the selected target environment is filled out in the `gulpfile.js`.
+Upon running the build workflow, `viewport-sync` is instantiated with the name of the target environment and looks for a target environment with this name in the `.vpconfig.json`.
+(Read more below how it transfers the name of the target environment into the `gulpfile.js` and what you should bear in mind before modifying it.)

 **Beware:** The `vpconfig.json` is saved unencrypted and includes the username and password of your Confluence Server instance.
 Therefore you should use these tools only for development.

 ### Theme templates

-When creating a new theme `viewport-tools` offers to select from the available theme templates.
-By default the "default" theme template is selected which comes with a predefined folder structure and build workflow.
-It should fit most basic needs and is intended to get your started quickly.
+When creating a new theme, `viewport-tools` offers to select from the available theme templates.
+By default, the "default" theme template is selected which comes with a predefined folder structure and average build workflow.
+It is intended to get you started quickly and can always be customized later.

-Theme templates are simply folders within in the `templates` folder in `viewport-tools`.
-Therefore you can even create your own theme templates and modify existing ones.
-For example, you could copy the default template and add some JavaScript and CSS frameworks.
-A theme template must contain a `package.json` and a `gulpfile.js` which get filled with the information you provide upon creating a new theme from that template.
-The `package.json` is filled with the theme data you provide on theme creation like name, version and description.
-The `gulpfile.js` is filled with the name of the selected target environment and your theme name.

 ### "Default" theme template

 #### Folder structure

 The "default" theme comes with the following folder structure.
-A `src` folder is used for all source code.
-Each file type should go in its corresponding subdirectory.
+The `src` folder is intended for all source code.
+Each file type should go in its corresponding subdirectory as follows:

 - `fonts` for font files
 - `images` for image files